-2. Test your internet connection strength: your VoIP phone system is only as good as your internet connection.
+Your VoIP phone system is only as good as your internet connection.
 Ensure that you have enough broadband to handle the data load of call center software.

-4. Find the right VoIP provider: we can help you narrow down the top VoIP service provider that will suit your company’s needs.
+We can help you narrow down the top VoIP service provider that will suit your company’s needs.

 How do I set up VoIP for my business?

-If your small business decides on an equipment-based solution you may need to purchase business VoIP phones and a router or switch.
+If your small business decides on an equipment-based solution, you may need to purchase business VoIP phones and a router or switch.
 Medium-sized companies may need to implement a server for voicemail and another for call management.

-If you currently have PSTN business-grade phones in place it may be possible to integrate them into your solution.
+If you currently have PSTN business-grade phones in place, it may be possible to integrate them into your solution.